 5.2.
 The Create Lifecycle dialog box is displayed.
 In the Parameters tab, provide the following details to configure the lifecycle policy.

-Name - provide a name for the lifecycle policy
+Name: Provide a name for the lifecycle policy.

-Description - provide an appropriate description that would be useful for other administrators
+Description: Provide an appropriate description that would be useful for other administrators.

-5.3.
-In the Rules tab, we will enter two “rules” for this lifecycle.
-The first rule will be configured to put two clone copies of any uploaded object – one in Boulder and one in Wasabi.
-Click on "Add Move Rule".
+5.3 Choose the Rules tab, enter two rules for this lifecycle.
+The first rule will be configured to make two clone copies of any uploaded object.
+One in Boulder and one in Wasabi.
+Click on Add Move Rule.

 5.4.
-Provide a name – in this case “Wasabi and Boulder”, specify it should apply immediately, in this case after 0 days, it should apply to all versions of the object, and select the locations, in this case new-vail-bucket just created in Wasabi, and 1.1 s3 share (a location in Boulder in a BlackPearl).
+Provide a name (in this case), Wasabi and Boulder.
+Specify that it should apply immediately, in this case, after 0 days, it should apply to all versions of the object, and select the locations, in this case, new-vail-bucket, just created in Wasabi, and 1.1 s3 share (a location in Boulder in a BlackPearl).

 5.5.
-We will then click “Add Move rule” and add a second rule to this lifecycle that will consolidate the copies to Wasabi only after 6 months.
+Click Add Move Rule and add a second rule to this lifecycle that will consolidate the copies to Wasabi only after 6 months.

-In this case the name “Consolidate to wasabi”, that it triggers in 6 months (180 days), it should apply to all versions, and the destination of new-vail-bucket is the target.
-Note that include and exclude filters can be applied limiting specific file types or locations to/from this rule.
+In this case, the name Consolidate to Wasabi, which triggers in 6 months (180 days), should apply to all versions, and the destination of the new-vail-bucket is the target.
+Note that include and exclude filters can be applied to limit specific file types or locations to/from this rule.

 5.6.
 On the Vail create bucket screen, create a new Vail bucket.

 5.8.
-In the Policy tab, configure specific json permissions as per the policy shown below and click "Next".
+In the Policy tab, configure specific json permissions as per the policy shown below and click Next.

 {